Ericgacoki/shimmer-loading-effect/README.md

 ### Usage

-This repo can be used by doing either of the following:
+This repo can be used in either of the following ways:
 - run

 `for SSH users`